 The festive season is here!!!

 We have come to the end of yet another year.
-For some, the year might have been busy and successful while for others it might have been chaotic and not so successful.
-Irrespective of how the year has been, each one of us has their own unique way to enjoy the holiday season.
-For some it is a holiday away with your significant other, near the sea shore, overlooking the breath taking sunset.
-For some it is to snuggle indoors with your little ones in pajamas, eating and playing all day.
-For some it is a vacation in the wild or in a hotel.
+For some, the year might have been busy and successful, while others might have been chaotic and unsuccessful.
+Irrespective of how the year has been, each of us has a unique way of enjoying the holiday season.
+For some, it is a holiday away with your significant other, near the seashore, overlooking the breath-taking sunset.
+For some, it is to snuggle indoors with your little ones in pajamas, eating and playing all day.
+For some, it is a vacation in the wild or a hotel.
 For others, it is visiting Grandma or Grandpa in the urban/rural areas.
-As we contemplate and plan for our style of festivity, let’s not forget to put the special needs child in the picture.
+As we contemplate and plan for our style of festivity, let’s remember to put the special needs child in the picture.

-As the festivities continue, it is important to maintain the various household routines (sleep time, showering time, mealtime, screen time, etc).
-This is especially important for the children having Autism Spectrum Disorder (ASD) because routine gives these children a sense of security and helps them know what is coming.
+As the festivities continue, it is crucial to maintain the various household routines (sleep time, showering time, meal time, screen time, etc.).
+This is especially important for children having Autism Spectrum Disorder (A.S.D.) because routine gives these children a sense of security and helps them know what is coming.